edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 2. Optional.
 Filter the dashboard to view a different set of events by clicking on the desired event type.

     -   [Total Events:](#total-events-view) View consolidated statistics across your entire security configuration.
-    -   [WAF Events:](#waf-events-view) View statistics for requests that violate an access rule, custom rule, or managed rule.
+    -   [WAF Events:](#waf-events-view) View statistics for requests that violate an access rule, API Security configuration, custom rule, or managed rule.
     -   [Bot Events:](#bot-events-view) View statistics for requests identified as bot traffic.
     -   [Rate Events:](#rate-events-view) View statistics for rate limited requests and enforcement events.
     -   [Client Events:](#client-events-view) View statistics for CSP violations defined within a Client-Side Protection configuration.